-9.1.1 Records used to document the work performed in the laboratory provide traceability of analytical results; establish control of samples, and identify how and by whom the work was done.
-To carry out those purposes, a laboratory record system should provide for five specific activities or functions as follows: (1) receive sample information from the requester; (2) provide sample identification; (3) transmit information and data through the laboratory; (4) provide a record of data and information; and (5) report results of analyses.
+9.1.1 Records used to document the work performed in the laboratory serve the following purposes: (1) to provide traceability of analytical results back to raw data; (2) to provide control of samples as they are processed through the laboratory; and (3) to establish who did the work and how it was done.
+To carry out those purposes, a laboratory record system must provide for five specific activities or functions as follows: (1) receive sample information from the requester; (2) provide sample identification; (3) transmit information and data through the laboratory; (4) provide a record of data and information; and (5) report results of analyses.
 Performing those functions usually involves the use of several forms that become laboratory records requiring control actions to prevent loss of data and information.
 These functions form the basis for the recommended practices that follow.
 If a computer is used to manage data and information, the five functions should be conducted through the computer program.

 9.1.2 The recommended practices are described in the following terms: analysis request, log, traveler, data record, and analytical report.
 The purposes of each are given, along with recommended distribution and retention time.
 Purposes can be accomplished using an individual form for each practice or using a combined form that incorporates two or more practices.
 A combined form should permit all purposes of the individual forms to be fulfilled.
 The distribution and retention time of a combined form should be governed by the widest distribution and longest retention time represented by the individual forms.
 A bound laboratory notebook can be used instead of a form for several of the practices.
 A bound notebook is often used for the data record, for example, using a different notebook for each analytical method.
-Notebooks and accumulations of completed forms in loose-leaf notebooks and files should be controlled through distribution lists, retention times, and assigned preparation and custodial responsibilities.
+Notebooks and accumulations of completed forms in loose-leaf notebooks and files must be controlled through distribution lists, retention times, and assigned preparation and custodial responsibilities.
 The number of record copies is determined by each laboratory.